• Skip to Content

 1. Part A is given on Day 1 and is to be completed in 4 hours.
 Part B is given on Day 2 and is to be completed in 4 hours.

-2. Students are required to type answers and submit exam answers via Canvas using Turnitin to the Program Administrator prior to 5p ET.
+2. Students are required to type answers and submit exam answers via Canvas using Turnitin within the allotted exam time.

 3. Students may access previously assembled references and materials but are not to access the internet for searches.
 The use of reference or bibliography databases (such as endnote or reference manager) is not permitted.